7.4.1 War Amongst the People

 At first sight, it would appear that Russia’s invasion of Ukraine is following an earlier model.
 It involved troops using conventional weapons to oppose each other in 2023, rather like the two world wars in the 20th century: ‘industrial war’ in Rupert Smith’s terminology.
 He used that term in his book to describe how the outcome of war depended on industry’s ability to supply sufficient arms and ammunition – and that initially applied to the Russian invasion.
 It seems highly likely, though, that if Russia had conquered the whole of Ukraine as it had originally intended, it would then have experienced an endless war amongst the people as the population would have resisted.

 It is questionable whether an invasion can ever result in a stable peace settlement.
+The invaders will always be confronted by an insurrection.
 It is argued below that “success” is hard to achieve because of practical problems in dealing with guerrilla warfare:

 ● The weapons available are of limited usefulness against continued resistance, as they were mostly designed to combat another country’s armed forces and destroy military targets (7.4.1.1).
 Some weapons are forbidden by international law, so their use might result in repercussions.